abdeoliveira/simplecron/README.md

 `enable` / `disable` : enable / disable `simplecron`

-`run`: execute all tasks from `~/.config/simplecron/config` in serial.
+`run`: execute all tasks from `~/.config/simplecron/config` serialized.
-Normaly this is not intended to be used manually but through a crontab activated by the `simplecron enable` command.
+Normaly `run` is not intended to be used manually but through a crontab, activated by the `simplecron enable` command.

 Running `simplecron` has the same affect of running `simplecron status`.

-# Note
+# Logging and error handling

+Logs are kept on `~/.cache/simplecron`.

 Simplecron monitors the exit codes of tasks to handle failures intelligently.
 If a task returns a non-zero exit code (indicating failure), Simplecron will retry it every 10 minutes for up to an hour.
-If the task continues to fail, retries become less frequent, occurring every hour until it completes successfully—i.e., until Simplecron receives an exit code of 0.
+If the task continues to fail, retries become less frequent, occurring every hour until it completes successfully, i.e., until Simplecron receives an exit code of 0.